Once to Every Bachelor

 Once to Every Bachelor is a 1934 American drama film directed by William Nigh and starring Marian Nixon, Neil Hamilton and William Austin.

-Synopsis
+Plot

 In order to avoid her connection to the murder of a gangster and his desire to avoid a scandal by being named as a co-respondent in a divorce case, Natalie and society playboy Lyle decide to marry shortly after first meeting.
 They agree on a marriage of convenience, with a honeymoon in Paris.
-They sail for Europe on a liner, and Natalie begins to develop feeling for him despite their agreement.
+They sail for Europe on an ocean liner, and Natalie begins to develop feeling for him despite their agreement.
 Matters are complicated by the presence onboard of Judy, Lyle's former lover and her husband.